 Passing the other houses, he noticed how each one was decorated with pretty lights of varying, vibrant colours.
 Upon reaching the end of the street, he found a sign for the town centre, before heading in that direction.
 Although his fleece was far from sufficient – and although he remained apprehensive of what he might encounter – the thrill of breathing in fresh air and seeing the outside world with his own eyes brought him much joy.
 Jamie was then caught off guard.
 A group of children, similarly aged, were strolling his way.
 They were the first children he had seen other than himself.
 How was he to interact with them?
 He panicked and stepped aside to let them pass.
 He refrained from making any eye contact.
 When they were well out of sight, he carried onwards.

 Soon enough, cosy gift shops began to appear either side of the street.
 More people swooped into view.
 Adults, carrying bag after bag of shopping wherever they went.
 Above him, lights like those before were suspended from building to building as far as he could see.
 Choir music faded into earshot.
 And as Jamie pushed further into a now lively high street, he spotted a huge Christmas tree in the centre of the square.
 It towered above everything else, boasting baubles the size of his head.
 And right at the top, there sat a glittering star.
 Everything was just how Jamie imagined it.
 The spectacle left him in awe.

 ‘Who’s next?’
-Jamie was taken back by the deep calmness of the man’s voice.
+Jamie was taken back by the man’s deep, calm voice.
 ‘Ho Ho Ho!
 What’s your name little fella?’